Your welling being and recovery is important to us

-The Aesthetica Surgical Aftercare Program has been developed to optimize patient well-being, recovery and scar management.
+The Aesthetica Surgical Aftercare Program (ASAP) has been developed to optimize patient well-being, recovery, and scar management.

 It’s the first of its kind in Melbourne and aims to deliver improved outcomes following surgery.

-A collaborative approach is taken between your surgeon and our Dermal Clinicians, to create a post operative treatment programme tailored to the needs of each patient with a strong focus on scar management and healing.
+A collaborative approach is taken between your surgeon and our Dermal Clinicians, to create a post-operative treatment program tailored to the needs of each patient with a strong focus on scar management and healing.
 It is not uncommon to have some of these treatments prior to your surgery as well.

 All treatments are available at Aesthetica.
 Postoperative consultations and all ASAP treatments are offered to our surgical patients at no extra cost.

 As patient needs differ, a bespoke Surgical Aftercare program will be discussed and agreed upon in detail prior to your surgery.